Application Process

 Submissions for Change of Use Hearings

-In regard to applications that also relate to proposed changes of use, and in accordance with Article 8, Section 8.1 of the 1996 Comprehensive Zoning Ordinance for the City of New Orleans, the VCC requires that all alterations related to the use change be documented with such a request, i.e. all exterior changes (as noted above) plus any interior changes such as floor plans, room arrangements, kitchen layout, handicapped restrooms, venting/exhaust systems, table arrangements, menus, descriptions of operations (hours, etc.) and so forth.
+Although VCC does not have jurisdiction over the use of a building or site, regarding applications that relate to proposed changes of use, in accordance with the 2015 Comprehensive Zoning Ordinance for the City of New Orleans, the VCC requires that all alterations to existing buildings related to the use change be documented with such a request, i.e. all exterior changes (as noted above) plus any interior changes such as floor plans, room arrangements, kitchen layout, handicapped restrooms, venting/exhaust systems, table arrangements, menus, descriptions of operations (hours, etc.) and so forth.

 For a checklist of requirements please see the Submittal Requirements.